 Disclosure Quantity

-2021 2020
+2022 2021 2020

 Materials used by weight or volume

-a. renewable N/A N/A kg/liters
+a. renewable N/A N/A N/A kg/liter s

-b. non-renewable N/A N/A kg/liters
+b. non-renewable N/A N/A N/A kg/liter s

-Percentage of recycled input materials used to manufacture the organization's primary products and services N/A N/A %
+Percentage of recycled input materials used to manufacture the organization's primary products and services N/A N/A N/A %

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach As PGMC's operations do not require the use of raw materials, this disclosure is deemed immaterial to the Company.
-Thus, there are no significant impacts identified.
-What are the Risk/s Identified?
+Management Approach As raw materials per se are not a deemed as a material topic to rep • • - What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach There are no significant risks identified.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach There are no significant opportunities identified.